-As an acknowledgment of his selfless work, Rahul Kumawat Charity Rider was recently felicitated with a district award in Udaipur city on the 26th of January 2015.
+As an acknowledgement of his selfless work, Rahul Kumawat Charity Rider was recently felicitated with a district award in Udaipur city on the 26th of January 2015.
 While Rahul was in town last week to collect his award of “baawrahai to chal” by Vikram Sathaye, Shantanu Moitra and Swanand Kirkire, we decided to catch up with him to learn more about his journey so far.

 Born in the town of Udaipur (Rajasthan), Rahul didn’t grow up fancying the bicycle.
 Well, at least not until the day he decided to borrow his friend’s Firefox road runner for a road race organised by the TamilNadu Cycling Club.
-This race was followed by a 200 km brevet organised by the Madras Randonneurs after 3 days of road race.
+This race was followed by a 200 km brevet organised by the Madras Randonneurs after 3 days of the road race.
 Due to a flat and being short on time, Rahul Kumawat Charity Rider could not finish the brevet, but that didn’t deter this budding cyclist.
 It was while attempting the brevet, that he was informed about RAAM (Race across America) by fellow rider Pradeep and thought of giving it a try.

 Rahul soon got in touch with ‘Kavitha Kanhaparti’ (Globeracers) – Runner, Rider and Adventurer via RAAM Qualifying Round Event on Facebook.She still conducts the qualification rounds for RAAM in the southern part of India.
 She guided him with all the information that was needed and Rahul set out for a trial ride.
 The idea was to ride the same distance as much was required to qualify for RAAM in the same amount of time (684 km in 28 hours without a backup vehicle).